ovflowd/ecommerce/README.md

 ## Credits

-This development/educational scenario was coded and created by [Claudio Santoro](http://santoro.pw) unde the **MIT License**.
+This development/educational scenario was coded and created by [Claudio Santoro](http://santoro.pw) unde the [GNU GPL v3](LICENSE) License.
 The objective of this repository it's as practical test of RESTful API's with Java + Groovy.